Eagleheardt/EWingIPSPatcher/README.md

 I used that code and packaged it in an easy to use front end (I hope)

-This is hereby released into the public domain please credit our work, if you use it
+please credit our work, if you use it

 KNOWN ISSUES: